MahinMuhammad/PressPilot/README.md

 </ul>

 <h3>Contributing</h3>
   I welcome contributions from the community!
-To contribute to TechEveryday, follow these steps:
+To contribute to PressPilot, follow these steps:

 <ol>
     <li>Fork the repository.</li>